TrueFi-Protocol/truefi-spec/README.md

 **Pool** - A smart contract which allows accounts to pool tokens with the goal of earning interest.
 **Deposit Tokens** - Tokens deposited into a pool which are used to earn interest through lending or arbitrage opportunities.
 **Pool Tokens** - Tokens issued by a pool to represent share in the pool's deposit tokens.
-**TrustToken** - An ERC20 token used to provide utility in the TrueFi ecosystem.
+**TrueFi Token** - An ERC20 token used to provide utility in the TrueFi ecosystem.
 **TrueUSD** - A stablecoin used frequently in TrueFi to provide liquidity.
 **Prediction Market** - Exchange-traded market created for the purpose of trading the outcome of events.